sharovatov/sharovatov.github.io/e/2024-01-teams-groups-orgdesign.md

 Trust is built with the expectation of reciprocity, and if there's no reciprocity — when those who stay see they themselves didn't protect the person who's fired, they will know that others won't protect them if they are about to be fired.
 Individualistic fear emerges.

+Our social behaviour exhibit "tipping points" or "threshold effect": the effect of certain actions may not be visible straight away, but will accumulate, leading to a significant change of system state.
+Effects of layoffs build up, and have prolongated negative consequences.
+In a way, fear instituated by layoffs follows a hysteresis pattern: even if there was just one layoff, the accumulated effect may persist for an unpredictable period.

 [Current research on trust and distrust in organizational settings](https://www.jstor.org/stable/259288) identifies fear as one of the primary indicators of the highest degree of distrust:

 ![trust-distrust](/img/trust-distrust.png)

+Furthermore, it's impossible to quantify the adverse effects of destructive effect of a layoff on a team.

 ## Process activities or organisation design peculiarities promoting negative or conflictual social dynamics.